Tagus sweetens bid price for Brisa to 2.76 euros/share

-LISBON Tagus Holdings comprised of two leading shareholders in Portugal's motorway operator Brisa BRI.LS on Wednesday sweetened its takeover bid for the rest of the company, raising the offered per share price to 2.76 euros from 2.66 euros.
+LISBON, July 11 Tagus Holdings comprised of two leading shareholders in Portugal's motorway operator Brisa on Wednesday sweetened its takeover bid for the rest of the company, raising the offered per share price to 2.76 euros from 2.66 euros.

 Market regulator CMVM suspended the trading of Brisa shares on Tuesday, asking for more details on the takeover bid after Diario Economico newspaper reported the bid price was set to rise.